nf-core/configs/docs/kaust.md

 Using the KAUST profile, `Docker` image(s) containing required software(s) will be downloaded, and converted to `Singularity` image(s) if needed before execution of the pipeline.
 To avoid downloading same images by multiple users, we provide a singularity `libraryDir` that is configured to use images already downloaded in our central container library.
 Images missing from our library will be downloaded to the user's directory as defined by `cacheDir`.

 ### Accessing Reference Genomes on Ibex
 We provide a collection of reference genomes, enabling users to run workflows seamlessly without needing to download the files.
-To enable access to this resource, simply add the include con line in the script below to a nextflow.config file under the launch directory.
+To enable access to this resource, simply add the `includeConfig` line in the script below to a `nextflow.config` file under the launch directory.

 The KAUST profile makes running the nf-core workflows as simple as: